-The firmware in SatLink 3 may be upgraded with a USB drive.
-To do so, place the upgrade files (eg, SL3EuropaActual_800r1811.sl3u) in the SatLink 3 folder of a USB drive.
-When the USB drive is inserted into SL3 USB Host, SL3 will look for the upgrade file and check to see if the station is running an older version of firmware.
+The firmware may be upgraded with a USB drive.
+To do so, place the upgrade files (e.g.: XL2EuropaActual_820r5000.xl2) in the XLink folder of a USB drive.
+When the USB drive is inserted into the station's USB host port, the station will look for the upgrade file and check to see if the station is running an older version of firmware.
 The version and revision numbers in the file name are used to make this determination.
-If the revision on the USB drive is newer than what SatLink 3 is running, SatLink 3 will be upgraded.
+If the revision on the USB drive is newer, the station will be upgraded.

-Example: to upgrade the firmware to 801r1900, place the upgrade file in the following folder of the flash drive and insert the flash drive into the USB Host:
+Example: to upgrade the firmware to 820r5000, place the upgrade file in the following folder of the flash drive and insert the flash drive into the USB Host:

-\Sutron\Satlink\SL3EuropaActual_801r1900.sl3u
+Sutron\XLink\ XL2EuropaActual_820r5000.xl2.